Best distilleries in the Twin Cities

 Earl Giles Distillery

 Earl Giles Distillery is filled with bright murals, string lights, and plants, and the offbeat takes on classic cocktails are as vibrant as the surroundings.
-My favorite drink is the Pau Hana, a rum old-fashioned swirled with edible glitter.
-There's a full food menu with appetizers and pizzas (order the mushroom-loaded A Good Trip or pasta-topped Return of the Mac) and brunch is served Friday-Sunday.
-Cocktail classes are offered for $65 per person, which includes four cocktails, pizza, and appetizers.
-Patio seating is available.
+I'm partial to the spiced rum old fashioned with pineapple syrup, but nearly every drink I've tried over the years has been solid.
+They also offer THC drinks and non-alcoholic cocktails.
+There's a full food menu with appetizers and pizzas (order the mushroom-loaded A Good Trip) and brunch is served Saturday and Sunday.
+Cocktail classes are offered for $90 per person, which includes four to six cocktails and small plates.
+Patio seating is available, and reservations are available online.

 1325 Quincy Street NE, Minneapolis; 612-345-5305; earlgiles.com